-Today we’re going to show you how to install floating shelves.
+Today we’re going to show you how to install floating shelves over Tile.
 Installing shelves over tile can be especially tricky but with a few tips and tricks, it’s really not very difficult at all!

 How to install floating shelves over tile

 The shelves I got are from Ikea (LACK) but since I don’t have an Ikea near by, I ordered them on Amazon Prime.
 They’re more expensive but it would have cost me more to drive 2+ hours to Ikea and pay for gas and a babysitter.
 It saved me a lot of time too!
 Sometimes the convenience is worth the extra cost. haha!
 If you have an Ikea they’re only $15 each!
 SCORE!

 - Painter’s Tape

 - Find your studs in the wall – Before I tiled the backsplash wall in my kitchen, I marked where the studs are on the ceiling.
 If your wall is already tiled and it’s not an exterior wall, you can find the studs on the back side of the wall with a stud finder and measure where they are.
 You’ll want to screw your brackets into at least one (if not more!) studs for maximum stability.
 Once the wall was tiled, I used painter’s tape to mark my studs vertically.

 - Decide on height and spacing – spaced my shelves 13″ apart and 17″ above the countertop.
 The rest of my cabinets sit 17″ above the countertop so this made the most sense to me.
 The top shelf is also 13″ from the ceiling.

 4. Install Brackets – Next, I found the center of the wall and measured to find the center hole of the shelf brackets.
 Instead of a hole, these were marked with a diamond in the metal so that was super helpful.